skooter500/GE2-2020-2021/README.md

 Checkout this video of what you will be making today using the finite state machine:

-In this video are the two autonomous agents we programmed in Friday's class with some enhancements and additional states:
+In this video are the two autonomous agents we programmed in Friday's class with some enhancements and additional states you can make today:

 [![YouTube](http://img.youtube.com/vi/R6yzjthBH4U/0.jpg)](https://www.youtube.com/watch?v=R6yzjthBH4U)

-The agent boid goes between Patrol state and Defend state.
+The blue agent goes between Patrol state and Defend state.
 In Patrol state, the agent will follow it's path.
 In defend state, it will fire at the green agent until either it runs out of ammuntion or the green agent goes out of range.
 The green agent will go between it's Attack state, where it will fire at the blue agent or Flee state where it will flee from the attacking blue agent.

 If either agent runs out of ammunition it will go and get the nearest ammunition.
 These are tagged with "Ammo".